 ACCESS News is airs on KLRU-PBS television and the Austin Community College Network on Time Warner Cable.
 Recent episodes are also uploaded to the ACCESS News website at tab above.

 Civication is pleased to announce our partnership with The Austin Community College to produce the second season of ACCESS News

-AUSTIN, Texas – Civication, Inc. has signed an agreement with The Austin Community College District to partner in the production of the second season of ACCESS News!
+AUSTIN, Texas – Civication, Inc. in cooperation with The Austin Community College District has partnered for the second season of ACCESS News!

 ACCESS News is a unique half-hour television program hosted by Tamara Suiter-Ocuto, a graduate of Gallaudet University.
 Tamara interviews people from all walks of life, including: Congressional leaders, Nobel Prize laureates, law enforcement officials, New York Times best selling authors, community activists, and more.
 Tamara is deaf and each episode is presented in American Sign Language, English, and captioned!
 ACCESS News is enjoyable for all viewers Deaf and hearing alike.
 ACCESS News is designed to inform the viewer about the importance of civic-learning.
 The “A More Perfect Union” segments focus on the United States Constitution.

 Last season, host Tamara Suiter-Ocuto interviewed a range of guests, including Congressman Michael McCaul, Austin Police Chief Art Acevedo, and Pulitzer Prize-winning journalist Ken Herman.
 Don Miller, associate professor of English for speakers of other languages at ACC, presented a civic-learning segment during each episode.